SamBWagner/CodeAcademy/README.md

 A place for me to dump my small bits of code.

-All code should be self explanitory and have
+All code should be self explanatory and have

 sufficient comments to understand.